OpenVAA/voting-advice-application/docs/docker-setup-guide.md

 ### Setting up the backend

 After the build is successful, go to the backend URL (`http://localhost:1337` by default) in your browser.
 The **page will take a while to load as Strapi is building its codebase**.
 When it's loaded, go to the Strapi admin panel and register an admin account there for yourself.
+However, if you're running the development setup and have mock data generation enabled, a default Admin user is created with the email `admin@example.com` and password `admin`.

 After setting up the backend, you can access the frontend at the following URL `http://localhost:5173`.